 The bank's performance with respect to the geographic distribution of small business loans was good.
 In 2022, the bank made 6.5 percent of its small business loans, by number, in low-income census tracts, which was comparable to both the aggregate of lenders at 4.3 percent and the 4.7 percent of total businesses in this assessment area located in such census tracts.
 The bank made 15.9 percent of its small business loans, by number, in moderate-income census tracts, which was below the aggregate of lenders at 21.3 percent of such loans in these census tracts and below the 23.0 percent of total businesses located in moderate-income census tracts.
-In 2022, the bank made 36.8 percent of its small business loans, by number, in middle-income census tracts, which was below both the aggregate of lenders which made 40.8 percent, and the 42.1 percent of total business loans, by number, in upper-income census tracts.
-The bank made 39.7 percent its small business loans, by number, in upper-income census tracts.
-The bank made 39.7 percent its small business loans, by number, in upper-income census tracts.
+In 2022, the bank made 36.8 percent of its small business loans, by number, in middle-income census tracts, which was below both the aggregate of lenders which made 40.8 percent, and the 42.1 percent of total businesses located in such census tracts.
+Lastly, the bank made 39.7 percent its small business loans, by number, in upper-income census tracts.
 The bank's performance was above both the aggregate of lenders at 32.5 percent and the 29.7 percent of total businesses that are located in such census tracts.
 In 2021, the bank's overall lending was a greater volume than 2022.
 The bank's lending in low- and moderate-income census tracts was comparable compared to aggregate peer and thus is considered good.